trevordilley/crpg/README.md

 - fix character rotation, sometimes they take the long way
 - Enemy AI is FoV based
 - Pretty things like dust clouds
-- Implement hauling system.
-Something being hauled follows behind the hauler.
-    - Clicking on a hauler, then clicking on something haulable within range will attach the haulable entity to the hauler.
-Will follow if the hauler moves
-    - Clicking on an attached haulable entity will detach it from the hauler
-    - Things that could be hauled:
-        - Loot
-        - Downed NPCs
-- *Requires Hauling Implemented* When an NPC runs out of Hit Points, it's now "DOWN" and has a circular timer start.
-When the time runs out they die for good.
-Enemies will attack other targets unless that's the only target in range.
-The downed NPC cannot move or do anything else.
-They become `haulable` though, and when a friendly NPC starts to `haul` the downed character the countdown slows dramatically.
-They will eventually be able to be restored if they are hauled to a healer.

 ## TODO's by priority